elral/PCB_MF_PicoMicro/README.md

 - **More RAM** → essential for OLED displays and complex buffers.
 - **Higher performance** → smoother updates and faster response.
 - **Dual-Core CPU** → allows splitting tasks (e.g., handling displays and inputs in parallel).
+- **PIO offload** → precise timing for LEDs, drivers, or custom protocols

 This makes the PicoMicro board especially well-suited for **community-driven Mobiflight devices**, including setups with **OLED displays** and other resource-demanding modules.